 Easy Dump and Go Crockpot Soup

 I love a good hearty vegetable soup, but for this recipe, I’m using chicken breast instead of hamburger, which is a leaner protein, and there’s nothing for me to do except dump it in and set it the timer.
 Then it’s a low and slow simmer until the chicken comes apart and the flavors marry.
-It’s great!
+It works great in homemade chicken noodle soup too!

 Making a batch of this is just one of a few healthy dinner ideas that take so little effort.
 A quick and easy, set-it-and-forget-it chicken vegetable soup recipe means having an immune-boosting meal to serve my family at my disposal.
 Plus, there are leftovers!
 So, whatever you’re not serving, portion it out into a freezer meal or two.